hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 |   Timing: Generation 8.097 ms, Inlining 0.000 ms, Optimization 5.882 ms, Emission 44.183 ms, Total 58.162 ms |
 | Execution Time: 1150.066 ms |

-Sure, this query is not complex, so, reading the query plan is pretty straightforward once you get used to it.
+Sure, this query is not complex, so, reading the query plan is straightforward once you get used to it.

 But let's compare it to the visualization of the same thing: